LorenzoResurreccion/Cryptopals_crypto_challenges/README.md

 #### Challenge 5: Implement repeating-key XOR
 Given a plaintext, and multiple-chaacter length key, encrypt the plaintext and output the ciphertext\
-Implemented functions for performing the encryption and converting integers to hex
+Implemented functions for performing the encryption and converting integers to hex\
+Essentially functions as encryption/decryption of vigenére cipher

 #### Challenge 6: Break repeating-key XOR